a11ywatch/docs/docs/cdn-server.md

 [View Repo](https://github.com/A11yWatch/elastic-cdn)

-The cdn server is used for storing scripts and images of websites.
+The CDN server is used for storing scripts and images of websites.
 It also backs up content to AWS S3.

 ## Getting Started